-- 6.33.
-The need for a criticality detection and alarm system is required to be assessed for all facilities and activities involving, or potentially involving, the risk of criticality: see para.
-6.149(a) of SSR-4 [2]. - 6.34.
-In determining the need for a criticality detection and alarm system, individual areas of a facility may be considered to be unrelated if the boundaries are such that there could be no inadvertent interchange of material between areas, and neutron coupling is negligible. - 6.35.
-Where installed, the criticality detection and alarm system should provide effective information to minimize the dose received by personnel from a criticality accident, and to initiate mitigating actions. - 6.36.
-Justification of any exceptions to the need to provide a criticality detection and alarm system should be provided and could be based upon the following cases:
+6.33.
+The need for a criticality detection and alarm system is required to be assessed for all facilities and activities involving, or potentially involving, the risk of criticality (see para.
+6.149(a) of SSR-4 [2]).

+6.34.
+In determining the need for a criticality detection and alarm system, individual areas of a facility may be considered to be unrelated if the boundaries are such that there could be no inadvertent interchange of material between areas and if neutron coupling is negligible.

-&lt;sup>16 A fission excursion spike is the initial power pulse of a nuclear criticality event, limited by quenching mechanisms and mechanical damage [13].
+6.35.
+Where installed, the criticality detection and alarm system should provide effective information to minimize the dose received by personnel from a criticality accident and to initiate mitigating actions.

+6.36.
+Justification of any exceptions to the need to provide a criticality detection and alarm system should be provided and could be based on the following cases:

-- (a) Where a documented assessment concludes that no foreseeable set of circumstances could initiate a criticality accident (see para.
-6.173 of SSR-4 [2]), or where the provision of a criticality detection and alarm system would offer no reduction in the risk from a criticality accident or would result in an increase in the overall risk to operating personnel from all hazards, including industrial hazards. - (b) Shielded facilities in which the potential for a criticality accident is foreseeable but the resulting radiation dose at the outer surface of the unit where the accident occurred would be acceptable (see para.
+(a) Where a documented assessment concludes that no foreseeable set of circumstances could initiate a criticality accident (see para.
+6.173 of SSR-4 [2]), or where the provision of a criticality detection and alarm system would offer no reduction in the risk from a criticality accident or would result in an increase in the overall risk to operating personnel from all hazards, including industrial hazards. (b) Shielded facilities in which the potential for a criticality accident is foreseeable but the resulting radiation dose at the outer surface of the unit where the accident occurred would be acceptable (see para.
 6.173 of SSR-4 [2]).
-Examples of such facilities might include hot cells and closed underground repositories. - (c) Packages for fissile material awaiting transport, during transport or awaiting unpacking. - 6.37.
-Where the potential for criticality exists but no criticality alarm system is employed, another means to detect the occurrence of a criticality event should be provided. - 6.38.
+Examples of such facilities might include hot cells and closed underground repositories.

+(c) Packages for fissile material awaiting transport, during transport or awaiting unpacking.

+6.37.
+Where the potential for criticality exists but no criticality alarm system is employed, another means to detect the occurrence of a criticality event should be provided.

+6.38.
 Facility personnel should be trained in the correct response to criticality detection and alarm system activation and deactivation.